 (3) A facilitator may request the attendance of another person during an alternative dispute resolution proceeding if, in the opinion of the facilitator, the attendance of that person may help in the alternative dispute resolution proceeding.

-[Section 15H inserted by No. 20 of 2011 s.
+[Section 15H inserted: No. 20 of 2011 s.
 16.]

 15I.
-Evidence of certain things inadmissible
+ADR proceeding, admissibility of evidence of in courts etc.

 (1) Evidence of anything lawfully said or done in the course of an alternative dispute resolution proceeding is not admissible before a court or tribunal or body unless subsection (2) applies.